 A multi-faceted vehicle, Jason is capable of carrying a wide variety of sampling apparatus and of performing many different activities.
 We provide several documents describing NDSF-maintained data systems and the content that Jason users will receive from them.

 Jason’s primary navigation sources are a Doppler velocity log (DVL) in combination with a fiber optic gyroscope (FOG).
 This information is usually augmented with georeferenced information from an ultra-short baseline (USBL) system.
-During a dive both histories are displayed in real time and logged by the software package NavG.
-The two histories are mathematically merged in post- dive processing to yield an improved history.
+During a dive both histories are displayed in real time and logged by in-house softwares navest and NavG.
+The two histories are mathematically merged in post-dive processing to yield an improved history.
+For those dives that are out of DVL range, a smoothed USBL-based product is delivered.

 Jason carries a variety of video and still camera systems, generally described in the Jason User Manual.
 Please discuss your project’s needs with the Jason team during the pre-cruise process.
 The Jason control van houses a variety of imagery capture systems that have differing behaviors depending on source and time of development.